narayanajbs/test/Cloudwatch/CloudWatch.md

-Bassic ( CPU, Network,Disk and status check), it will give every 5 mint logs Details - it will give every seconds logs
+Bassic ( CPU, Network,Disk and status check), it will give every 5 mint logs,

+Details - it will give every seconds logs

 ## Alarms have 3 States